qrtl/esh-custom/purchase_order_import/README.md

 Installation
 ============

-* Install `python-xlrd` in the Odoo server before installing the module.
 * Place this module and `base_import_log` module in your addons directory, update the module list in Odoo, and install this module.  `base_import_log` module should be automatically installed when you install this module.